Five Ways Machine Learning Improves Demand Forecasting

-When it comes to demand forecasting, machine learning can be especially helpful in complex scenarios, allowing planners to do a much better job of forecasting difficult situations.
-It leverages the knowledge, experience, and skills of planners and other experts in a highly efficient and effective way across a broad range of data.
-Here are five areas where we have seen machine learning deployed specifically to improve demand forecasting, filling a clear and present need and delivering results and benefits.
+When it comes to demand forecasting, machine learning can be especially helpful in complex scenarios, allowing planners to do a much better job of forecasting uncertain demand.
+Demand forecasting with machine learning leverages the knowledge, experience, and skills of planners and other experts in a highly efficient and effective way across a broad range of data.
+Here are five areas where machine learning improves demand forecasting, filling a clear and present need and delivering results and benefits.

 - Trade promotions and media events

 - New product introduction (NPI)

 - Extreme or complex seasonality

 - Weather data